Hop Fastpass: Technology

 The Hop Card uses ISO 14443-compliant RFID technology allowing the card to be read/written without direct contact.
 The card uses the NXP/Philips MIFARE DESFire EV1 256B.
 Hop Card readers can also read information from contactless bank cards and mobile wallets.

-Brand
+Branding

 The card's initial design is an ISO 7810 standard-sized purple card, with the Hop logo, and the logos of the three participating transit agencies at the top, and a colored bar at the bottom.
 The colored bar indicates the type of card: purple for standard adult fares, green for "honored citizen" which includes seniors, low-income riders, and riders with disabilities, and orange for youth cards.
 Cards also have a hole punched in them for use with a lanyard.

 The Hop name was chosen in September 2015, beating out other candidates, including 1Pass, Indigo, Umbrella, Via and Lynx, that were proposed in 2014.
 Its name references both rabbits and the hops used in craft beers brewed in Portland.

-Sales

-Hop cards can be purchased at any participating transit agencies' ticket offices, as well as local grocery and convenience stores.